reverentgeek/blog/src/site/life-is-too-short.md

 I started living by this philosophy.
 I offered it as advice to many others, when I heard them complaining about their jobs.

 In technology, we are very privileged we are in such high-demand, and we have the luxury of being able to choose where we work.
-That isn’t the case in every profession.
+That isn't the case in every profession.

 The problem is, this idea began to pollute my perspective.
 When things started going sour, I would think, “Oh, great.
 Here we go again.
 Time to start looking for a new job.”